Impact of time-retarded noise on dynamical decoupling schemes for qubits: Introduction

-In contrast to this impressive body of literature, DD schemes in presence of experimentally realistic noise sources have not been analyzed in an elaborate manner.
-This seems to be due to the fact that the aim of DD schemes is to universally suppress the undesired time evolution of the system induced by interactions between the qubit system and environment without any knowledge of coupling forms.
+In contrast to this impressive body of literature, DD schemes in presence of experimentally realistic noise sources, i.e., noise with time-retarded feedback as it typically appears in superconducting devices, have not been analyzed in an elaborate manner.
+This seems to be due to the fact that the aim of DD schemes is to universally suppress the undesired time evolution of the system induced by interactions between the qubit system and its environment without any knowledge of coupling forms.
 A few examples for specific open systems include studies in which the standard Ohmic~\cite{ViolaPRA1998,UhrigPRL2007} or $1/f$ noise~\cite{CywinskiPRB2008,ShiokawaPRA2004} are considered.
-However, a comparison between different types of noise sources including the omnipresent $1/f^{\varepsilon}$-type noise ($\varepsilon \neq 1$) as a major noise source for transmon qubits~\cite{BylanderNP2011,GlazmanSPPLN2021} has not been presented yet in a comprehensive manner.
+However, a comparison between different types of noise sources including the omnipresent $1/f^{\varepsilon}$-type noise ($\varepsilon \neq 1$) as a major noise source for, for example transmon qubits~\cite{BylanderNP2011,GlazmanSPPLN2021}, has not been presented yet in a comprehensive manner.

-Considering that the DD performance actually depends on the qubit devices~\cite{PokharelPRL2018,EzzellPRApplied2023}, an analysis across a broad range of spectral noise powers is essential.
-In addition, it is assumed in most of the previous studies that the time interval between two pulses is sufficiently short compared to typical timescales of the environment.
-However, this is in contrast to typical experimental situations, where the lengths of pulses for state-of-the-art transmon qubits are much longer.
-Another key assumption imposed in previous studies is the factorized initial states between the system and reservoir: This assumption is valid only in the weak system--reservoir coupling limit, which does not hold for a lot of qubit systems.
-Two questions thus arise: What is the performance of DD schemes beyond the short-time assumption for various noise sources?
-What is the impact of initial correlations between qubit and environment?
-In this paper we provide such an analysis that is expected to be beneficial for current noisy intermediate-scale quantum (NISQ) devices, in particular, in presence of realistic noise sources with time-retarded feedback.
+Considering that the DD performance actually depends on the qubit device~\cite{PokharelPRL2018,EzzellPRApplied2023}, an analysis across a broad range of spectral noise powers is essential.
+In addition, in most of the previous studies it is assumed that the time interval between two subsequent pulses $\Delta t$ is sufficiently short compared to typical timescales of the environment $\tau_c$ (short pulses with negligible width, $t_p = 0$, are considered in those studies).
+Here, we refer to this assumption $\Delta t \ll \tau_c$ as the short-time assumption, with $\tau_c=1/\omega_c$ with $\omega_c$ being a characteristic frequency of the environment.
+However, this is in contrast to typical experimental situations, where the lengths of idle times between subsequent pulses are much longer.

+Another key assumption imposed in previous studies is factorized initial states between the system and reservoir: This assumption is closely related to the assumption of time-local noise, as both are valid only in the limit of weak system--reservoir coupling at elevated temperature.
+To arrive at high-precision predictions of the performance of high-fidelity qubit systems, both should be avoided.